Wildlife Conservation Network: Emergency Relief Fund

 In response to the upheaval created by the COVID-19 pandemic in 2020, WCN created its Emergency Relief Fund (ERF).
 The ERF supports struggling conservationists and local communities who protect wildlife during emergency crises, which often generate devastating health, social, economic, and political challenges.
 This leads to increased pressure on wildlife, halted conservation fundraising, and the destabilization of security for communities.

 As the COVID-19 pandemic begins to subside, the ERF has expanded to help conservationists get through a variety of emergencies, such as drought and civil conflict.

 California Wildlife Program

 In 2021, WCN began working in North America by launching the California Wildlife Program (CWP), which connects habitats for fragmented puma populations and other California wildlife.
 By creating designated wildlife corridors, the CWP will reconnect isolated puma populations and prevent them from vanishing due to urban development.
-This will also protect many other California species that share the same ecosystems, including deer, foxes, owls, salamanders, and many more.
+This will also protect many other California species that share the same ecosystems, including deer, foxes, owls, and salamanders.

 Rising Wildlife Leaders

 Scholarship Program

-Local people are wildlife’s true stewards, so to support conservationists from within these communities, WCN launched its Scholarship Program in 2006.
+Local people are wildlife's true stewards, so to support conservationists from within these communities, WCN launched its Scholarship Program in 2006.
 This program focuses on conservation students committed to working on projects in their respective countries.
-As of 2022, the Scholarship Program has supported 174 emerging conservationists across 46 countries, helping fund their studies so they can take prominent roles as tomorrow’s conservation leaders.
+As of 2022, the Scholarship Program has supported 174 emerging conservationists across 46 countries, helping fund their studies so they can take prominent roles as tomorrow's conservation leaders.